Grand Theft Auto: San Andreas: Critical response

 Grand Theft Auto: San Andreas received "universal acclaim" from critics, according to review aggregator Metacritic.
 It is the site's fifth-highest-rated PlayStation 2 game.
 PSM2s Daniel Dawkins declared it "the single most complete, unique, universe in console history" after The Legend of Zelda: Ocarina of Time (1998) and "the best entertainment console gaming can offer".
 Game Informers Andrew Reiner called it "entertainment at its best" and GameSpys Miguel Lopez wrote it reminded him why he plays games: "to be liberated from the constraints of reality, and explore living, breathing worlds".

 Several reviewers considered San Andreass world an improvement over its predecessors', praising the attention to detail in its areas and characters; IGNs Jeremy Dunham cited the differences in each city's weather as a highlight.
 1Up.coms Jeremy Parish considered it "the most complete, complex and detailed environment ever crafted for a game", praising the complexities of the freeway system and social dynamics.
 GameSpys Lopez lauded its accurate imitation of the American West Coast.
 Critics considered the graphics an improvement over Vice City, particularly regarding the animations, foliage, lighting, and weather effects; PALGNs Chris Sell called it "one of the most visually absorbing games ever".
 Criticism was directed at the game's technical issues, with several reviewers encountering pop-up graphics, and unstable frame rates; some felt the game pushed the PlayStation 2 hardware to its limit.

 Game Informers Reiner considered gameplay a dramatic improvement over previous entries.
 PSM2s Dawkins found the missions were rarely repetitive and blended difficulty with comedy.
 GameRevolutions Joe Dodson lauded the freedom provided to players, while 1Up.coms Parish felt the previous games' improvisation had been removed and Electronic Gaming Monthlys Dan Hsu thought it could have benefited from branching paths.
 The New York Timess Charles Herold found the game's structure diminished enjoyment of its missions, forcing players to drive long distances and replay extensive sequences upon failing, a complaint echoed by others.
 Some reviewers criticised the combat targeting (though acknowledged the usefulness of auto-aim) and the flight, racing, RC car, and minigame controls.
 The addition of role-playing elements was praised for its simplicity, subtlety, and effectiveness, though 1Up.coms Parish denounced some missions' statistical prerequisites.

-The cast's performances received praise, particularly that of (L to R) Samuel L. Jackson, David Cross, and James Woods.
+The cast's performances received praise, particularly those of (L to R) Samuel L. Jackson, David Cross, and James Woods.